FASB Issues Update on Reporting of In-Kind Gifts for Nonprofits

 In its announcement about the updated standards, FASB stated that the amendments should be applied retroactively.
 They take effect for annual periods beginning after June 15, 2021 and interim periods with annual periods beginning after June 15, 2022.
 According to FASB, early adoption will be permitted.

-If you would like more information about how this update affects your nonprofit, please contact your Smith & Howard advisor or fill in the form below.
+If you would like more information about how this update affects your nonprofit, please contact your Smith and Howard advisor or fill in the form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR